• Home

 Canaan Fir

-The Canaan fir is quite similar to both the balsam fir and the fraser fir, yet varies slightly from both.
-The subtle differences are apparent to the grower, but many families are equally pleased with any of the three species.
 The name comes from the original trees found in a limited area of West Virginia referred to as the Canaan Valley.

-Photos and information provided by the National Christmas Tree Association
+Photos and information provided by the National Christmas Tree Association.